 Skyline project gets long-awaited $125M in federal funding

-The Honolulu’s rail project has received $125 million in long-awaited federal funding.
+The Honolulu rail project has received $125 million in long-awaited federal funding.

 The money was released from the Federal Transit Administration after completing its amended Full Funding Grant Agreement.